The Complete Guide to AI Lease Extraction: From PDF to Structured Data

 | Source Citations | Per-field source text citations from the lease document | Cited answers with links to external sources; limited document-internal citations | Tie |

-| Confidence Scoring | Per-field confidence blending OCR and AI signals with cross-field validation | No confidence scoring | Lextract |
+| Confidence Scoring | Per-field confidence from cross-pass agreement and field-level validators | No confidence scoring | Lextract |

 | Red Flag Detection | 20 automated CRE-specific rules at 3 severity levels | No lease-specific risk detection | Lextract |